 Explore.
 Serve.
 Learn.

-Shoulder to Shoulder is a cultural immersion and service-learning program in which Lasell students learn about various social justice issues within a global context.
+"Shoulder to Shoulder" is a collection of cultural immersion and service-learning programs in which Lasell students learn about various social justice issues within a global context.
 Students live in the style of their host community while learning and working shoulder to shoulder with local partners.
-Each of the five trips consists of approximately ten students and two faculty leaders who engage in academic coursework in addition to traveling to their chosen destination for 7-14 days.
+Each of the credit-bearing travel courses consists of approximately 10 to 12 students and two faculty leaders who engage in academic coursework in addition to spending time on the ground in their chosen destination for 7-14 days.
 Each project shares the ultimate goal of connecting the local with the global and vice versa.

 Shoulder to Shoulder: Ecuador

-Shoulder to Shoulder: Mexico
+Shoulder to Shoulder: Vietnam

-Shoulder to Shoulder: Uganda
+Shoulder to Shoulder: Tanzania